openlabollioules/STT/README.md

 ## Requirements

+- **Python 3.11 or higher:**
+  Make sure python 3.11 or more is installed.
+Type python3 --version.
+Uninstall any older version using brew uninstall brew uninstall python@3.x then brew cleanup or by removing the python version from the Applications favorite in Finder.
 - **Audio Loopback:**
   For live transcription, your system audio must be routed through a loopback device.
 > **Note:** This feature currently supports macOS users.
 For testing, the application was configured using **BackHole-2ch**.